 Today, many of the “Operation Bumblebee” structures still exist but are modified as government or community buildings (Assembly Building), homes and warehouses.

 You can still see these original structures in the Town of Topsail Beach (a watchtower), halfway between Surf City and Topsail Beach (another watchtower).

 In Surf City, there is a tower that has been modified as an oceanfront home while in Topsail Beach, a sound side home is built along with the original watchtower.

 The site of the former Ocean City Pier (in North Topsail Beach) still holds a tower that was once used as the pier house.

 Learn more at the Missiles and More Museum on Topsail Island, NC

-The Missiles and More Museum came to life when a group of citizens were concerned for the future of the historical Assembly Building.
-The building, constructed 1946, was used by the government to assemble missiles for a secret missile operation being conducted on Topsail Island.
+The Missiles and More Museum came to life when a group of citizens was concerned for the future of the historical Assembly Building.
+The building, constructed in 1946, was used by the government to assemble missiles for a secret missile operation being conducted on Topsail Island.
 These citizens began to pursue their goal to preserve the building and After several years of research, feasibility studies and meeting with state and local representatives the building was purchased.
 Thus the Assembly Building became the perfect place to house the Missiles and More Museum.
 The late Betty Polzer’s dream was to promote the history of Topsail Island And through her persistence, her dream was finally realized and the Missiles and More Museum opened its door in 1995.